Wollongong is a charming coastal city in Australia that doesn’t get as much attention as it deserves.

 The nearby Mount Kiera is one of the best things to see in Wollongong.

-It’s pretty incredible that this coastal city has its own mountain, so hikers and lovers of the outdoors will not be disappointed here!
+Incredibly, this seaside city has its own mountain, so hikers and lovers of the outdoors will not be disappointed here!

 The Mount Kiera Ring Track is a 5.5km loop that trails around the mountain.
 The walk takes between 3 and 5 hours depending on your fitness level.